Hybrid-Integrated InGaAs/InP SPAD Arrays for Quantum Communications: Discussion

 \section{Discussion}

 We have demonstrated a QKD receiver with hybrid-integrated non-cryogenic detectors.
 The results highlight a realistic pathway toward the manufacture of compact QKD receivers with non-cryogenic cooling requirements.
+It remains the case that the highest performance detectors for QKD are superconducting nanowire single photon detectors (SNSPDs), which provide superior detection efficiency (which increases secure bit rate) and lower dark count rate (which increases range).
+However, the significant size, weight, power and cost of SNSPDs systems seems sure to limit them to the most cost insensitive of applications.
+The integrated SPAD-array-based devices demonstrated within this work are best-suited to fulfilling the large-scale deployment of QKD in metropolitan and access quantum networks, where the high-volume production capability and cost efficiency are prioritised over secure bit rate and range.
 In classical fibre-optic communication, small-form-factor pluggable transceivers, typically only a few centimetres in size, integrate the full photonic stack of lasers, modulators, and detectors.
 In contrast, quantum networks have relied on external detector systems, precluding similar miniaturisation.
 Our work suggests a viable route toward achieving this goal.

 In our demonstration, the footprint of Bob is increased by an external phase modulator, used to actively select the measurement basis.
 However, this is not a fundamental requirement.
 A fully passive receiver circuit could instead measure orthogonal time-bin bases using a larger waveguide circuit \cite{Tanaka.2012}.
 This approach requires more detectors, but such scaling is straightforward and cost-effective with the linear SPAD array architecture.
 A fully-passive receiver would also significantly reduce total optical loss by eliminating the discrete phase modulator, potentially lowering receiver insertion loss to $\sim$2~dB.
 This would represent one of the lowest publicly disclosed losses for a QKD receiver PIC.
 Future work may explore this direction.